Joseph H. Rainey House

-Joseph Rainey was drafted by the state to help build Confederate fortifications.
+During the war, Joseph Rainey was drafted by the state to help build Confederate fortifications.
 Soon after him and his wife escaped to Bermuda.
-In Bermuda he continued his Barber work as well as sought more education.
-They returned back to South Carolina in 1866.
+In Bermuda he continued his barber work as well as sought more education.
+The family returned back to South Carolina in 1866.
 Two years later he was elected to the state senate.
 Two years after that he was selected to replace Benjamin Whittemore's, a white man, position as Congressman.

 "RAINEY, Joseph Hayne."
 United States House of Representatives: Office of the Historian. http://history.house.gov/People/Listing/R/RAINEY,-Joseph-Hayne-%28R000016%29/.